etresoft/ESHelp/README.md

 4. The search field in the menu bar will work as you expect and display help results in the same window.
 5. Since the help bundle is a valid help bundle, your app’s help will be available via search from the system help tool.
 6. If you need to debug your appearance, everything works great in debug mode.
+7. The sidebar button is replace with a home button to quickly jump back to the top level of help from an anchor, saving a trip to the menu.
+8. The share button is functional.
+Apple’s share services don't work with web archives, so the only thing I can share is the URL.
+It works, but there is no CSS so it isn't pretty.